 Dwight-Englewood – Englewood

-Kids ages 7–17 can learn to design video games at Game Camp Nation, which offers both day and overnight options.
-Programs range from game design with Tynker (ages 7–10) to 3D game programming with Unity (ages 14–17).
+Kids ages 7–17 can learn to design video games at Game Camp Nation, which offers both day and overnight options in a hotel.
+Programs range from game design with Game Design & Minecraft Modding (ages 7–10) to 3D modeling and animation (ages 14–17).

 The Gifted Child Society – Allendale